Senior Researcher for Antisemitism and Extremism

-Dr. Elizabeth Yates is the Senior Researcher for Antisemitism at Human Rights First.
+Dr. Elizabeth Yates is the Senior Researcher for Antisemitism and Extremism at Human Rights First.

 As the senior research on antisemitism on the Extremism and Human Rights team at Human Rights First, Dr. Yates leads our research on the far-right antidemocratic extremist movement, extremism in the military, antisemitism, and anti-immigrant extremism.
 In 2022, she provided expert testimony to the Senate Homeland and Government Affairs Committee during a hearing on the Great Replacement conspiracy theory.